greg-raven/Uncommon-Sense/_posts/2016-02-16-the-song-of-the-tyrant.md

 ---
-title: 'The song of the tyrant'
+title: "The song of the tyrant"
 layout: post
 categories:
 - demagogues